Table of Contents

 - Crook and Flail – The crook and flail are important symbols of royalty and kingship in ancient Egypt, and several deities are depicted holding either one of both of these symbols.

-- Dark Hues –In Egyptian art and paintings, Anubis was predominantly represented in dark hues to symbolize the black color of the corpse after embalmment.
-Black was also associated with the Nile River, and became an emblem of rebirth and regeneration, which Anubis, as a god of afterlife, helped one to achieve.
+- Dark Hues –In Egyptian art and paintings, Anubis was predominantly represented in dark hues to symbolize the color of the corpse after embalmment.
+Black was also associated with the Nile river, and became an emblem of rebirth and regeneration, which Anubis, as a god of afterlife, helped people to achieve.

 Symbolism of Anubis